thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 **(2) Dynamic Injection**

 Our special helper `activateMediaQuery()` needs a dynamic injected instance of the MatchMedia token.
-Using the `fixture` instance, we can dynamically get a **MockMatchMedia** instance from our fixtures injector.
+Using the `fixture` instance, we can access the injector service for our components.
+With the injector, we can dynamically get a **MockMatchMedia** instance using the provider token **MatchMedia**.

+> In this case, **MatchMedia** is both a class and a provider token used for D-injection.

-Notice that all this complexity [and construction details] is encapsulated in our TestBed and special helper... and the individual tests simply make the easy call:
+Notice that all this complexity [and construction details] on preparing a MockMatchMedia instance is encapsulated in our TestBed... and the use of the injector is hidden within our special helper.

+Now our individual tests simply use the easy special helper function **activateMediaQuery( )**:

 {% highlight js %}
 {% raw %}